skailasa/phd-thesis/notes/fmm/software/gofmm.md

 - Construction O(N ln N), matvec at most of same complexity.
 - Their approximation scheme cannot guarantee accuracy and complexity bound at same time.
 - Since arbitrary SPD matrices may not admit good low rank approximations.
-- Describe a hiearrachically compressible low-rank matrix as one that admits.
+- Describe a hierarchically compressible low-rank matrix as one that admits.

 $$\tilde{K} \in \mathcal{H}$$